steffy-lo/rhizone/README.md

 Users are also able to change their passwords if they wish to.

 ### Features for Admins
-Admins are able to perform any actions that a regular user is able to do in addition to deleting posts/threads, view all the threads and posts that a user has made, and remove and add user accounts
+Admins are able to perform any actions that a regular user is able to do in addition to deleting posts/threads, remove and add user accounts